GladysAssistant/v4-website/docs/plus/open-api.md

 ![iOS Shortcut Gladys Plus Open API](../../static/img/docs/en/plus/open-api/1.jpg)

-Copy the URL of the Gateway, and add the JSON body:
+Copy the URL of the Gateway, and add the JSON body.

+- The "device_feature_external_id" attribute should be a text field
+- The "state' attribute should be a number field

 ![iOS Shortcut Gladys Plus Open API](../../static/img/docs/en/plus/open-api/2.jpg)